 The Christians who are leaving churches can help us in two ways:

-• They can serve as an example and an encouragement to Christians who remain in churches to identify the rules and traditions that hinder God’s work in his world at this time, to throw them out and to focus on loving God.
+- They can serve as an example and an encouragement to Christians who remain in churches to identify the rules and traditions that hinder God’s work in his world at this time, to throw them out and to focus on loving him.

 “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of our faith.”
 (Hebrews 12:1-2)